-The staff at The Holland Hotel, Llanfachraeth took over £600 in till receipts via their PDQ card merchant machine which was set in ‘training mode’.
+The staff at The Holland Hotel, Llanfachraeth, took over £600 in till receipts via their credit card machine which was set in ‘training mode’.
 Pubs obviously take card machine payments for drinks and meals, and, over a bank holiday weekend, the pub was full of customers.

 The management team of Liz Mangan and husband Stephen has asked customers to ‘be honest’ and get in touch to hopefully pay their bill again – this time with the payment being correctly processed.

 Cheers!
 Pub appeals to honest drinkers after card machine mistake meant customers not chargedhttps://t.co/3pTqLwkOZ8— North Wales Live (@northwaleslive) May 31, 2017